agorfine/JavaScript-Weather-App/README.md

 ![picture](mock-up.png)

+## A few high-level notes

+- Always use class names for CSS.
+No element selectors, no IDs.
+- There are *animated* images for the various weather states in the `images/` folder

 1. We'll use the OpenWeatherMap API to look up weather data.
 [Sign up for an account](https://openweathermap.org/api)
 1. Use this sort of URL to query weather data: